JWahle/piCoreCDSP/README.md

        - `channels`: a supported channel count for the DAC
        - `sampleformat`: a supported sample format for the DAC.
 (Only important, when NOT using a `plughw:` device)
    - Hit `Apply and save`
      - You should see channel meters and `State: RUNNING` on the left
+     - If things go wrong, check the CamillaDSP log file via the `Show log file` button for more info

-# Implementation
+## Implementation
 The `install_cdsp.sh` script downloads the following projects including dependencies and runs them with convenient default settings:
 - https://github.com/scripple/alsa_cdsp
 - https://github.com/HEnquist/camilladsp